gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Razi reached the opposite passage first.
-He spun around, shouting, "Through, through!" as Vurt and Erileine followed, then Laeuc, and then Gaeston---but no, Gaeston was down, tugging weakly at the crossbow bolt in his side before going limp.
+He spun around, shouting, "Through, through!" as Vurt and Erileine followed, then Laeuc, and then Gaeston—but no, Gaeston was down, tugging weakly at the crossbow bolt in his side before going limp.

 "Gaeston!"
 Laeuc shouted.
 "Gaeston!"